anmolecule/DAMQT/doc/README_DAM320.txt

 Check step 3 again to verify the version of OpenGL.
 OpenGL 3.3 or higher is required and most machines with a dedicated GPU from AMD or NVIDIA support OpenGL 3.3 and above as long as this GPU was released within the last 4-5 years.
 If the GPU is 5 or more years old, there is a possibility that it does not support OpenGL 3.3.
 In this case you will need to check the specifications for your GPU model on the manufacturer’s website.
 If you are limited by the version of OpenGL, DAMQT 3D viewer may not work properly.
 You can still make use of other functionalities.

-5. Install freeglut

-sudo apt-get install freeglut3 freeglut3-dev libglew-dev

-6. If you want to use parallel version of package
+5. If you want to use parallel version of package

 sudo apt-get install openmpi-bin libopenmpi-dev